AymaneReida/TensorFlow-App/README.md

 /Images --> A neural network model to classify images of clothing, like sneakers and shirts.

 /Text --> Demonstrates text classification starting from plain text files stored on disk.

+/Regression --> Predict the fuel efficiency of late-1970s and early 1980s automobiles.

                         <-----------          images_prediction         ----------->